Hever to Ashurst walk

 10. Perryhill Orchards to Beech Green Lane (1¼ km)

 • Turn left briefly onto the B2026, then turn right into Perryhill Lane.
-At Perryhill Farm turn left onto a footpath going past Millwood Farm and along the top of a valley.
-Continue along a field edge to Beech Green Lane.
+At Perryhill Farm turn left onto a footpath going past Millwood Farm and along the top of a valley, then eastwards along a field edge to Beech Green Lane.

 1. Go out to the B2026 and turn left onto the road, crossing over carefully at some point.
 In 75m turn right into a lane with a concrete bridleway marker.
 After passing some cottages the lane curves right and drops downhill.
 Fork left at a three-way junction and follow the lane over a stream, round to the left and uphill to the buildings of Perryhill Farm.

 2. At the top go past a wooden fieldgate by Perryhill Oast and fork left in front of the large farmhouse onto a wide driveway leading up to Millwood Farm.
-Take the grassy track to the right of its entrance and go through an old metal fieldgate into a large field.
-Keep ahead briefly alongside a wire fence, then go through a new metal gate in this fence onto an enclosed grassy path.
+Take the grassy track to the right of its entrance and go through an old metal fieldgate to continue along a narrow enclosed path.

-3. At the end of this short path go through a gate, across a patch of grassland and through another gate.
-Continue along the top of a steeply-sloping field, with a line of tall poplars on the right.
+3. At the end go through a small metal gate and bear left across the corner of a field.
+Go through another small gate and continue along the top edge of a steeply-sloping field, with a line of tall poplars on the right (and a bench at the far end where you could pause to take in the view back towards Ashdown Forest).

-4. In the corner go through a gate onto a short path through a belt of trees.
-At the end go over a stile (or squeeze past a metal gate) into a large field and bear right to head E along its edge.
+4. In the field corner go through a gate onto a short path through a belt of trees.
+At the end go past a metal barrier into a large field and bear right to go along its edge, heading E with a prominent house (Beech Green Park) 500m away to the left.
 In the next corner go over a stile to the left of a metal fieldgate to come out onto a minor road (Beech Green Lane).

 11. Beech Green Lane to Ashurst Station (2¾ km)

-5. In the far corner go through a small metal gate to the right of a fieldgate across the farm track.
-Follow a slightly sunken grassy track gently downhill towards the buildings of Lodgefield Farm.
-At the bottom go through a new wooden gate and turn left briefly onto a concrete driveway.
-Almost immediately – and opposite the end of the farm track – veer right down a flight of steps cut into the bank.
+5. Make your way to this corner, with fine views over the Medway valley to Ashdown Forest.
+Go through a small metal gate to the right of a fieldgate across the track onto a slightly sunken grassy track going gently downhill towards the buildings of Lodgefield Farm.
+At the bottom go through a new wooden gate and turn left onto a concrete driveway, then almost immediately – and opposite the end of the farm track – veer right down a flight of steps cut into the bank.

 6. Keep ahead on a wide concrete track past some farm buildings.
-Go through a new wooden kissing gate and follow a grassy path slanting down to the left across a meadow.
-In the bottom corner go through a metal side gate to the left of a metal fieldgate onto a fenced path down the left-hand side of a another large meadow.
+Go through a wooden side gate and follow a grassy path down a sloping field, curving to the left in a clump of trees.
+In the bottom left-hand corner go through a metal side gate to the left of a metal fieldgate onto a fenced path down the left-hand side of a another large meadow.

-7. About 50m before the bottom corner turn left as indicated, crossing a plank bridge over a ditch onto a path through a neglected orchard.
-At the end go past a metal fieldgate into a lay-by on the A264.
+7. About 50m before the bottom corner turn left as indicated, crossing a ditch on a plank bridge.
+Follow a path through a copse and go over a stile next to a metal fieldgate into a lay-by on the A264.
 Turn right to walk carefully along the narrow grass verge beside this busy main road.

 8. Shortly before going under a railway bridge you cross the River Medway, returning to Kent.
 Ignore a footpath and a cul-de-sac on the right, then turn right into the signposted approach road to Ashurst station.
-At the back of its car park take the path leading onto the Uckfield-bound platform.
-Cross the footbridge to Platform 1 for trains to London.
+At the back of its car park take the short path leading to Platform 2, for southbound trains to Uckfield; cross the footbridge to Platform 1 for trains to London.

 12. Kent Water to Cowden Station (3 km)